Music is a Wordless Knowing of Others : Resilience in Virtual Ensembles

-Dillon, Steven C. (2010) ‘Music is a wordless knowing of others.’
-Resilience in virtual ensembles.
+Dillon, Steven C. (2011) Music is a Wordless Knowing of Others : Resilience in Virtual Ensembles.
 In Brader, Andy (Ed.)
 Songs of Resilience.
-Cambridge Scholars Publishing, Newcastle upon Tyne.
-(In Press)
+Cambridge Scholars Publishing, Newcastle upon Tyne, UK, p.
+239.

 |Accepted Version (PDF 374kB) |

 Music making affects relationships with self and others by generating a sense of belonging to a culture or ideology (Bamford, 2006; Barovick, 2001; Dillon & Stewart, 2006; Fiske, 2000; Hallam, 2001).
 Whilst studies from arts education research present compelling examples of these relationships, others argue that they do not present sufficiently validated evidence of a causal link between music making experiences and cognitive or social change (Winner & Cooper, 2000; Winner & Hetland, 2000a, 2000b, 2001).
 I have suggested elsewhere that this disconnection between compelling evidence and observations of the effects of music making are in part due to the lack of rigor in research and the incapacity of many methods to capture these experiences in meaningful ways (Dillon, 2006).
 Part of the answer to these questions about rigor and causality lay in the creative use of new media technologies that capture the results of relationships in music artefacts.
 Crucially, it is the effective management of these artefacts within computer systems that allows researchers and practitioners to collect, organize, analyse and then theorise such music making experiences.